 First of all, let’s get our animals straight.
-Some folks will use the terms bison leather and buffalo leather interchangeably since the North American bison is often called a buffalo -- but, the Asian Water Buffalo or the African Cape Buffalo are the only animals that can accurately claim the buffalo name.
+Some folks will use the terms bison leather and buffalo leather interchangeably since the North American bison is often called a buffalo—but, the Asian Water Buffalo or the African Cape Buffalo are the only animals that can accurately claim the buffalo name.

 So, be sure you know what you’re asking for and what folks are actually selling.
 If you’re asking for buffalo leather when you mean North American bison leather, you may get yourself a bag or jacket made from an Asian Water Buffalo.
 You can also learn more about the differences between bison and buffalo leather by reading this article.